Giant Brown Butter Chocolate Chip Cookies

-A friend of mine nicknamed these cookies the $10 cookie, honestly he may be on to something.
-These are my rich, decadent, giant brown brown chocolate chip cookies and I am truly obsessed with them.
-In this recipe I went “giant” because I love cookies and lets face it, one little bite-size cookie just doesn’t get the job done.
+A friend of mine nicknamed these cookies the $10 cookie, honestly, he may be on to something.
+These are my rich, decadent, giant brown chocolate chip cookies and I am truly obsessed with them.
+In this recipe I went “giant” because I love cookies and let’s face it, one little bite-size cookie just doesn’t get the job done.
 But these babies, don’t disappoint.

 Chocolate chip cookies are a true American obsession.
 Chef Ruth Graves Wakefield has been credited for inventing chocolate chip cookies in 1938 when she owned the Toll House Inn, in Whitman, Massachusetts.
 I think it’s fair to say everyone knows what a Toll House Cookie is and chances are, you’ve probably made them yourself.

-To clarify, chocolate chips cookies are one of the most well-known and loved cookies of all times.
+To clarify, chocolate chip cookies are one of the most well-known and loved cookies of all time.
 Some say, these cookies even have additive qualities in them which makes having just one, extremely challenging.
 According to a CNN Health article by Lisa Drayer, titled “What Makes Chocolate Chip Cookies So Addictive?“, our love and relationship with these simple cookies is somewhat complicated.

 What Causes Cookie Addiction?

 - Emotions.
 Cookies are known to have an emotional connection, often to childhood.

 - Addiction.
 Sugar is known to induce cravings comparable (at times) in magnitude to those induced by addictive drugs.

 - Anandamide.
 Chocolate is said to contain small amounts of anandamide, a compound, a brain chemical that targets the same cell receptors as THC (tetrahydrocannabinol) responsible for its mood-altering effects, causing a “high“.